How did the topic of gun rights come up in Virginia?

 Those bills will now go to the house for consideration, so gun-rights advocates are planning a pro-gun rally on Monday.

-Organizer Phillip Van Cleave previously said they’re expecting 130,000 armed protestors from across the country.
+Organizer Phillip Van Cleave previously said they’re expecting 130,000 armed attendees from across the country.

 He made a statement on the group’s website that said the lobby day will be a peaceful event about gun rights and nothing else.